Phone202817/chanon114/README.md

 PHP script using curl to get transaction data from True Wallet account.

-# Usage
+## Usage

-Include our function and login with True Wallet account.
+Include our class and login with your True Wallet account.
 ```
 include_once('manager/TrueWallet.php');
 $wallet = new TrueWallet();